Trần Trọng Kim: Rule

 Proclamation of the Trần Trọng Kim cabinet.

 On April 7, Bảo Đại held a personal meeting with Kim, and at first, Kim refused to accept the prime ministerial post.
 Kim said that he was too old, an independent with no political party infrastructure and without prior involvement in politics.
 However, Kim prolonged his stay for further negotiations and finally agreed to form a new government on April 16.
 The next day, Kim submitted his proposed cabinet consisting of ten ministers.
 With the exception of one nominee who refused his cabinet post, the others arrived in the capital by late April or early May to take office.

 Most of his cabinet members had been trained in French schools but were regarded as nationalists although they were not regarded as anti-French.
 The cabinet (vi) included Phan Anh as minister of youth.
 Kim's regime was quickly endorsed by the Đại Việt Quốc dân đảng and the Việt Nam Quang Phục Hội, two nationalist political parties.

 The Phục quốc were connected to Phan Bội Châu and Cường Để, two leading anti-colonial activists from the early 20th century who championed co-operation with Japan and pan-Asianism to expel French colonialism.

-Kim had the chance to rule for only five months, and most of his policies were not implemented before the Viet Minh seized power following the Japanese collapse at the end of the Second World War.
+Kim government's management was inefficient due to the short timeframe, the Japanese wartime control, and the Allied bombings.
+The Viet Minh later overthrew the monarchy and seized power on 25 August 1945, when Japan surrendered to the Allies and the power vacuum was created.
+According to his memoirs, Kim recounted that he refused Japan's offer of assistance because the Allies would soon enter Vietnam to disarm the Japanese anyway (the Allies rejected any pro-Japanese government) and he also did not want foreign troops to oppress his compatriots.
 After his government collapsed, Kim returned to his research and academic work.

 Kim's actions have caused a debate as to whether he was a Japanese puppet.
 Milton Sacks and John T. McAlister regard him as such, but others, such as Trương Bửu Lâm, regard Kim and his cabinet as a group of apolitical technocrats.